Viir/bots/guide/failed-run-bot-did-not-find-botengine-program.md

   > I added the path 'C:\Users\John\Downloads\2020-03-05-botengine-console' to the 'PATH' environment variable for the current Windows user account.
 You will be able to use the 'BotEngine' command in newer instances of the Command Prompt.

 That's it; the installation is complete.
 Now you can use the `botengine` command in the Windows Command Prompt in any directory.
 Note that this will not work in Command Prompt windows that were already open before.
 Open a new window to use the newly registered program.

+If you have any questions, the [BotEngine forum](https://forum.botengine.org) is a good place to learn more.